The most dangerous phrase in the English language is “we have always done it this way.’”

 - Harvard-Kennedy School trained adaptive leadership instructor: Dr. Cristina Stasia

 - Outstanding guest leadership coaches with real-world experience in diverse fields including engineering, scientific research, and law

-- Certificate of Completion of Leadership & Management Course for Tech Professionals
+- Certificate of Completion for Industry Course on Adaptive Leadership & Management for Tech Professionals granted by Technology Alberta

 - Opportunity to access and network with local tech entrepreneurial leaders